Entropy Sentinel: Probing Entropy Traces for LLM Monitoring: Introduction

 \section{Introduction}

 Deployed LLMs serve heterogeneous traffic that shifts over time.
-Yet practitioners still lack scalable answers to two tightly coupled questions: \emph{where is the model underperforming on current usage, and what data should we acquire to improve those weak spots?} In practice, both problems are addressed with manually curated benchmarks and periodic human-labeled evaluations.
-While effective, this workflow is expensive, slow, and poorly matched to production: coverage across domains and difficulty regimes is incomplete, and it is hard to evaluate continuously at the granularity practitioners care about (e.g., per traffic slice, customer segment, or topic cluster).
-As a result, teams often discover failures late and collect training data opportunistically rather than targeting the largest performance gaps.
+Yet practitioners still lack scalable answers to two tightly coupled questions: \emph{Where is the model underperforming on current usage?} and \emph{Where should we intervene to close those gaps?} In practice, these questions are addressed either with manually curated benchmarks—expensive, slow to update, and vulnerable to contamination—or with LLM-as-a-judge evaluation over production traces, which shows remarkable agreement with human judgment on chat conversations \cite{zheng2023judging}.
+While judge-based monitoring has become the de facto standard with frameworks like Langfuse \cite{langfuse} and Langsmith \cite{langsmith2023}, its cost scales linearly with traffic volume, restricting evaluation in practice to just a small portion of production data and leaving most traffic unmonitored.

-A natural alternative is to rely on signals already produced during inference.
-If an inexpensive uncertainty trace could \emph{robustly} predict correctness, then we could estimate accuracy for slices of production traffic without repeated labeling and use those estimates to prioritize data collection toward the lowest-accuracy domains.
-For this to be useful in deployment, the signal must be (i) cheap to extract at scale, (ii) available for both open and closed models (e.g., via top-$k$ log-probabilities), and (iii) robust to domain shift, so that supervision from a small set of labeled tasks transfers to unseen ones.
+A natural alternative to scoring traces with an external judge is to probe response quality from cheap signals naturally produced during inference.
+If such an inexpensive trace could \emph{robustly} predict quality, we could then score slices of production traffic without repeated labeling or external large models; the resulting estimates immediately induce a ranking of slices, guiding downstream decisions such as intervention prioritization.
+For this to support monitoring at scale, the signal should be (i) cheap to extract, and (ii) available for both open and closed models, while the quality estimates must be (iii) robust to domain shift, and (iv) capable of aligning with judge scores in a realistic monitoring context.

-Crucially, monitoring requires a quantity in \emph{accuracy units}---not only a relative uncertainty score.
-Entropy- and logprob-based traces carry meaningful uncertainty signals \citep{malinin2021uncertainty, kuhn2023semantic, bouchard2025uqlm, kadavath2022language}, but raw scores are typically not directly interpretable as accuracy and can vary in scale across models and domains.
-We therefore cast monitoring as predicting correctness probabilities from decoding traces and aggregating them into domain-level accuracy estimates, yielding outputs that are directly actionable.

-We study whether these noisy but informative signals can be turned into accuracy estimates.
-Using only top-$k$ decoding log-probabilities, we summarize each generation's entropy trajectory into a compact feature vector and train a lightweight probabilistic correctness predictor.
-Averaging predicted correctness probabilities over a slice yields an accuracy estimate, enabling a simple deployment primitive: monitor slice accuracy from logs and rank slices to prioritize data acquisition.